HidekiAI/lenzu/README.md

 But in any cases, none of that needs to be of concern, because (again) the folks at manga109.org did all that hard work for us, and what A.I. needs to care about is, by looking at the entire page of images, it needs to just learn that at coorindates (X1, Y1) as upper left corner of the rectangle and (X2, Y2) as bottom right, there exists a text of "ABC".
 It does not (and should not) care what "ABC" means, nor care whether it is vertical or horizontal.
 All it knows is that if they encounter a rectangle with this pattern, it means what the annotation says.
 And more and more samples you give it, gradually it learns that box-pattern-A has similar characters as box-pattern-B, and according to the annotation, that sub-pattern indicates the (character) image that looks like "X"; and then, it finds sub-pattern of character that looks like "Y", and then "Z"...  but then, it finds that at times, when sub-pattern character "X" is next to (left of) "Y", it differs from "X" is below "Y".
 And it learns the pattern of horizontal and vertical...
 It also learns that annotations indicates that it is to evaluate from right-to-left but also at most times, top-to-bottom, and so on...
 If anybody has a [Jupyter Notebook](https://jupyter.org/) for this using [TensorFlow](https://www.tensorflow.org/), please share with me :smile:

 In any case, as for manga109.org, images and text that you will be training on CAN BE USED for commercialized purpose if desired for they have done the (thankful) request to each authors for permissions.
 Of course, because they have done all the heavy work for you, it will be your responsibilities to follow their license policies, credits, etc!
 Even if they do not say to credit them, do credit them, the labor they put in is very significant!

+## Build/Compile Notes

+At the moment, because this project is just a prototype using Windows Media OCR, whereever I mention Linux (or Debian), you can most likely ignore me.
+And as for Windows, I'm biased towards MinGW (actually, it's [MSYS](https://www.msys2.org/)) maianly because it will match [GitForWindows](https://gitforwindows.org/), as well as having the package manager [pacman](https://www.msys2.org/docs/updating/) to install desired packages.

+- MinGW: Do NOT use `clang64` build tools and libs, use the `mingw64` (this is also for external project kakasi), this is mainly because other crates uses (probably) mingw64.
+You'll know when/if you get linker errors...
+I personally think `ucrt64` is useless, so don't bother with that as well.
+- If you're on Linux, just install [kakasi](https://packages.debian.org/stable/kakasi) from your favorite distro, be kind to yourself...
+-